 Workout 101: Guys' Guide to November Project

-So you’ve done the after-work slog to the gym for years.
-Maybe you’re looking for something a little more community-minded?
-A program where you’ll exchange something, with someone, other than a heaving sigh of resentment directed at the guy hogging the last decent treadmill?
+So, you’ve done the after-work slog to the gym for years.
+You want your workout routine to be fun, and maybe even make a few friends?
 Consider November Project, which is amazing and free and revolutionary—and I’m not just saying that because I went to high school with one of its founders.

-Low.
 Think boot camp drills, like lunges, planks, and jump squats.
-If you’re anything like me, you’ll get embarrassed at how quickly you get winded, but thankfully the program’s exploding popularity mean that there’s safety (and an ability to hide newbie errors) in numbers.
+If you’re anything like me, you’ll get embarrassed at how quickly you get winded.
+But thankfully, the program’s exploding popularity mean that there’s safety (and an ability to hide newbie errors) in numbers.